-Doreen is a Clinical Psychologist and author of Essential Speaking: The 7-Step Guide to Finding Your Real Voice.
-As Training Director of Speaking Circles International since 1997, she oversees the design, development, and delivery of the public classes and Facilitator Training programs.
+Doreen is a Clinical Psychologist and author of The 7 Secrets to Essential Speaking: Find Your Voice, Change Your Life.
+As Speaking Circles International's original Training Director since 1997, she oversees the design, development, and delivery of Facilitator Training programs.

 Koos works with Jennet Burghard to oversee all European training programs for Speaking Circles International.
 Together they are responsible for daily operations and Facilitator continuing education in Europe.